Who We Are

 What Could We Create?

-Ultimately, I think if we did this that we might realize that church could be a place of safety and welcome and community that would allow us to heal and connect and grow and develop more and more into the people God made us to be.
+Ultimately, I think if we did this that we might realize that church could be a place of safety and welcome and community that would allow us to heal and connect, grow and develop more and more into the people God made us to be.

 So that’s what we want to invite you to: to join us on our journey to see what church could be.
 We’d love for you to be a part of our community.
 Join us!